robontics2021/robontics2021.github.io/index.md

 We encourage researchers interested in the fields of robotics and knowledge engineering to submit research and position papers by July 9th 2021; accepted papers will be published in a JOWO proceedings volume in 2021.

-Researchers with accepted papers will be invited to present at the RobOntics 2021 workshop.
+Researchers with accepted papers will be invited to present at the RobOntics 2021 workshop, which is planned to be a hybrid (online and, if conditions allow, pysical event).

 **WORKSHOP MOTIVATION**